iboB/dynamix/doc/misc/dynamix-vs-x.md

 # Comparisons

-Here's how DynaMix compares with existing solutions to dynamix polymorphism
+Here's how DynaMix compares with existing solutions to dynamic polymorphism

 ## C++ multiple inheritance

-### CRTP mixins
+This is the closest thing to DynaMix in C++.
+It's covered in the [overview](../overview.md).

 ## COM